ioBroker/ioBroker.sayit/README.md

 - PicoTTS (linux only): English, German, Italian, Spanish, French
         For PicoTTS it is necessary to install the following packages: libttspico-utils and lame.
         Installation command: 'sudo apt-get install libttspico-utils lame'

+### Cloud
+This service use Amazon Polly service via ioBroker cloud.

+Everything what required is running cloud adapter.
+The instance should be selected in the configuration.

 ### System command
 If you have some program, that can play audio files locally or somewhere else, you can write this command here.
 E.g.